 - Iron – One cup provides 37% of the RDI.

 These are just a few of the many nutrients that you’ll get from lentils.
 To learn more, click HERE.

 MORE VEGAN COMFORT FOOD MEAT SUBSTITUTES YOU’LL LOVE

 Make our vegan lentil loaf recipe and let us know what you think.
 We love to hear from you!
 And, don’t forget to take a picture of your gorgeous creation and tag us @veganosity on Instagram.

 And, don’t forget to SUBSCRIBE to the blog so you never miss a recipe.
 Scroll below the recipe or in our side bar to become a Veganosity subscriber.

 - food processor

-- 2 tbsp ground flax seed plus 5 tbsp water whisked until combined
+- 2 tablespoon ground flax seed plus 5 tablespoon water whisked until combined

 - 1 ½ cups of uncooked or 3 cups cooked green lentils SEE NOTE

 - 1 cup rolled oats